 The objective of assessing somatic cell count in milk is to ensure its consumption suitability, processing suitability and to access the health status of herd or individual animal.
 Higher number of somatic cells were observed in does and ewes compared to cows because of apocrine pathway of milk secretion (Moradi et al., 2021).
 Udder health is directly associated with quality of milk, however genetic composition of animal along with several other factors like nutrition, stage of lactation, parturition time, environment and overall health of animal (Ceballos et al., 2009).
 Somatic cells count is used as indirect indicator of milk hygiene (Podhorecka et al., 2021) and constitutes WBC and epithelial cells.
 WBC’s act as the defence line to protect udder from external pathogens.
-SSC level may significantly affect technological properties of goat milk (Podhorecka et al., 2021). goats with high SSC had significantly lower milk yield, lower content of lactose, fat and higher content of protein.
+SSC level may significantly affect technological properties of goat milk (Podhorecka et al., 2021).
+Goats with high SSC had significantly lower milk yield, lower content of lactose, fat and higher content of protein.
 Increase in mostly Amino Acids was significantly associated with increased SSC (Slyzius et al., 2023).
 SSC have direct influence on protease activity with highest being in milk of goat.
 There is positive correlation between protease activity with stage of lactation and SSC showing direct impact of somatic cells and lactation on it (Gautam et al., 2023).
 The Somatic cell count in Gaddi breed was low (less than 1x105) and moderately high (2-5 x105) in Beetal breed, Somatic cell count was normal (1-2x105) in Bakarwali breed.
 In present study log10 SSC values in Gaddi, Bakarwali and Beetal breeds were 4.967 ± 0.32, 5.140 ± 53 0.30 and 5.388 ± 0.27 respectively, higher somatic cell count was reported by Kuchtik et al., (2021).
 The lower and normal somatic cell count of Gaddi and Bakarwali indicates good udder health of observed herds while moderately high somatic cell count in Beetal breed represents poor udder health.
 Results of this study are in contrary with Sánchez et al., (2005) who stated that animals reared in intensive farms have lower count of somatic cells compared to animals reared on extensive farming system.

 Faecal egg count per gram of faeces observed in different breeds is represented below and in table 2.
 All animals observed from different breeds were infested with severe (500-1000) parasitic burden.
 Maximum FEC/gm was observed in Bakarwali and least was observed in Gaddi.
 Significant difference in FEC/gm was found in Gaddi and Bakarwali (p=0.05), Bakarwali and Beetal (p<0.01) whereas no significant difference was found between Gaddi and Beetal.